mhw/restic-backup-scripts/README.md

 * Optional integration with [healthchecks.io](https://healthchecks.io/)
 * Handles transient files with a separate retention policy

-Currently in use in production backing up a server to [Backblaze B2](https://www.backblaze.com/b2/cloud-storage.html).
+Currently in use in production backing up an Ubuntu 18.04 server to [Backblaze B2](https://www.backblaze.com/b2/cloud-storage.html).

 ## Getting Started